 Artists are selected by 3-Legged Dog and an informal network of advisors from the international arts community.
 An effort is made to identify artists and groups on the cusp of artistic and organizational growth who can make the most use of the opportunity and the resources we provide.
 We do not curate works that have been premiered elsewhere.

-If you are interested in apply for a 3LD Residency Program please click on the “How to Apply Button” and email the required materials.
-3-Legged Dog curatorial team reviews applications on a biweekly basis.
+If you are interested in apply for a 3LD Residency Program, please refer to the required materials under “How to Apply".

 Why is a residency at 3LD not free?